AxonNetwork/protocol/benchmarks/README.md

 ## p2p raw transfer

-Benchmarks the transfer of a large chunk of raw data with no processing at either end of the connection.
+Benchmarks the transfer of a large chunk of raw data over a libp2p stream with no processing at either end of the connection.

 Run the server: